Anastasia Bucsis

-Anastasia Bucsis (born 30 April 1989) is a Canadian former speed skater.
-She competed at the 2010 Winter Olympics in Vancouver in the women's 500-metre competition.
-In addition, she participated in the Sochi 2014 Winter Olympics for women's long track, placing 27th in the 500 metres.
-She now is a sportscaster and personality for CBC.
+Anastasia Bucsis (born 30 April 1989) is a Canadian former long track speed skater and current sports broadcaster.
+She represented Canada at the 2010 Winter Olympics in Vancouver and the 2014 Winter Olympics in Sochi, competing in the women’s 500-metre event.
+Bucsis came out publicly prior to the 2014 Sochi Games in opposition to Russian anti-LGBTQ laws.
+Following her athletic career, Bucsis transitioned into broadcasting and media, becoming a host and analyst with CBC Sports.
+Bucsis served as a prime-time co-host for CBC’s Olympic coverage, and has been recognized for her leadership and advocacy in Canadian sport.
 Bucsis lives in Toronto, and is a passionate advocate for mental health issues, eradicating homophobia in sport, and telling the stories of athletes.

 Athletic career

-At the University of Calgary, Bucsis studied Communications and Culture, while earning the chance to represent Canada in speed skating at the 2009 Winter Universiade.
-She qualified for the 2010 Olympic Winter Games at the age of 20.
-Starting in 2011, she made three consecutive appearances at the ISU World Single Distances Championships.
+Bucsis began speed skating at age four, won silver at the 2007 Canada Winter Games in 500 metre speed skating, and went on to represent Canada in two Olympic Winter Games, six World Championships, and 46 World Cup starts.
+During her international athletic career, Bucsis attended the University of Calgary, where she studied Communications and Culture and represented Canada in speed skating at the 2009 Winter Universiade.
+She qualified for her first Olympics at the age of 20, competing in the Olympic Winter Games in Vancouver in 2010.
+Bucsis competed at her second Olympic Winter Games in Sochi in 2014.

 On 10 April 2017, Bucsis retired from speed skating after a serious knee injury.

 Professional career

-Bucsis is now a sportscaster and works for CBC.
+Following her athletic career, Bucsis transitioned to become a sportscaster for CBC Sports.
 She has hosted digital shows for CBC during the Tokyo 2020 Olympics as well as the Beijing 2022 Winter Olympics.
-She launched and hosts "Player's Own Voice - The Podcast" in 2018.
-She hosts on multiple platforms for the network.
+She created and hosted the CBC podcast Player’s Own Voice, a series of conversations with high-performance athletes that ran from 2018 to 2024 with over 100 episodes.
+Bucsis's hosting work for the CBC's coverage of the 2024 Paris Summer Olympics in France earned her a Canadian Screen Awards nomination as Best Sports Host (2025).
+Bucsis was then named prime-time co-host for CBC’s coverage of the 2026 Winter Olympics in Milan–Cortina.
+Bucsis has also worked as CBC's Long Track speed skating analyst since 2018.

 Personal life

-Bucsis publicly came out as gay in 2013 at Calgary Pride.
-She came out publicly in opposition of Russian anti-LGBTQ laws.
+Bucsis was born and raised in Calgary, Alberta, Canada by parents Ross and Anita Bucsis.
+In 2013 at Calgary Pride, she came out publicly in opposition to Russian anti-LGBTQ laws prior to the Sochi Olympics.
 She was the only athlete from North America to do so, and garnered media attention.
-Bucsis also marched in the 2014 Calgary Pride Parade.
 She has done extensive work within the LGBTQ community to combat homophobia in sport.
-She is also an advocate for mental health, after having struggled with anxiety and depression.
+Bucsis is also an advocate for mental health, after having struggled with anxiety and depression.
 In 2014, she appeared in the documentary film To Russia with Love.

-In June 2014, it was revealed that Bucsis used to be in a relationship with women's hockey goaltender and four-time Winter Games gold medalist Charline Labonté.

-Bucsis now works for CBC Sports and hosts the podcast, "Players Own Voice".
-She has been CBC's Long Track speed skating analyst since 2018.
-In 2019, she appeared in Standing on the Line, a documentary film about homophobia in sports by Paul-Émile d'Entremont.
+In 2019, Bucsis appeared in Standing on the Line, a documentary film about homophobia in sports by Paul-Émile d'Entremont.

-She married Diana Matheson on September 3, 2023.
+Bucsis married former women's soccer player Diana Matheson in August 2023.